Includeable minimal operating system for C++

 But to be honest I never understood the point of virtualization.

-• award_ 10 months ago
+• award_ a year ago

 I've seen this come up here and elsewhere before, always very cool!
 I always wonder who's actually using it for production workloads, in what context, etc.